College of Chiropractic Admission Requirements

 Academic Requirements for Admission

-Candidates who have a grade point average of 2.75 to 2.99 in the designated 90 semester credit hours along with a component of life and physical science coursework may be considered for admission under NYCC’s alternative admissions criteria consistent with the Council on Chiropractic Education’s guidance.
+Candidates who have a grade point average of 2.75 to 2.99 in the designated 90 semester credit hours along with a component of life and physical science course work may be considered for admission under NYCC's alternative admissions criteria consistent with the Council of Chiropractic Education's guidance.
 Students admitted under these criteria will be provided an individual education plan designed to optimize their opportunity for success.

 Recency of Prerequisite Course Work

 - All science prerequisites should have been completed within ten years of the matriculation date at NYCC.

 - NYCC evaluates each case individually, and if necessary, may require refresher courses to help ensure the candidate’s preparation for academic success.